JuliaTrustworthyAI/.github/profile/README.md

 </div>

 </div>

-## 📬 Contact

-Probably the easiest way is to join the [JuliaLang Slack](https://julialang.org/slack/) and join our \#taija channel.
-You can also post a GitHub Issue on our organization [repo](https://github.com/JuliaTrustworthyAI/.github/issues).
-You can find @pat-alt’s socials and contact details on his website: [www.paltmeyer.com](www.paltmeyer.com).

 [^1]: Experiments were run in parallel using Python’s MAPIE and ConformalPrediction.jl, in order to cross-check results.
 Reported results were produced using MAPIE.